-The Shears Foundation welcomes applications from registered charities who are working in one of our priority areas.
+The Shears Foundation welcomes applications for grants of £5,500 from charitable organisations who are working in one of our priority areas.
 These are currently:

 - The development of culture and the arts.